 This is something that needs to be done after you are done with your dance and not after the warm-up.
 This technique helps you to lower down the muscle soreness that results after the dance and helps you recover from any minor injury that you might have incurred then.

 This technique must be conducted only after your body is sufficiently drained out after the workout.
 The static stretches are conducted to cool down the overly warmed body after long hours of dances to increase and maintain the achieved flexibility.
 These stretches must be performed with the utmost concentration and slowness where the focus must be on one’s breathing rate.

 After a hyped-up dance schedule, the body is sure to release a considerable amount of hormones like adrenaline and endorphin, which when circulates through the body, gives you sleeplessness and restlessness.
 Stopping this activity suddenly will pool in a lot of blood in the muscles rather than returning to your brain, causing unwanted dizziness.
 A lot of dancing also releases a lot of lactic acids that get accumulated throughout the body, only to result in muscle stiffness and sores.
 They can also result in muscle spasms and cramps that might take days to leave.
 The stretching will help you bring down your breathing rate to normal and start the cooling down process in the body.
 Here are a few cooling down stretching ideas:

 - Abductor stretches for your shoulders.

-- Hip flexors with a partner involving a huge range of motion
+- Hip flexors with a partnership involving a huge range of motion

 - Stretching inner thighs in a butterfly position.